 Who can provide support?

-A support person may be any person, aged 18 years or older, not being legal counsel, barrister or solicitor or a Bond University staff member.
+A support person may be any person, not acting as legal counsel or solicitor.
 In the case of allegations of misconduct, a support person cannot be a person who was involved in or associated with the alleged misconduct.

 Independent Professional Advice

 Students may also seek independent professional advice in preparation for an interview, meeting or hearing or in reviewing of decision and appeal documentation.